Cougar Town: Connection to Community

-Later in the 3rd season episode "Biology 101", Abed watches the fictional British show, "Cougarton Abbey", from which Cougar Town was adapted.
-"Cougarton Abbey" is later referenced as one of the title sequence jokes on Cougar Town, which reads "Welcome to Cougarton Abbey".
+Later in the third season episode of Community, "Biology 101", Abed watches the fictional British show-within-a-show, Cougarton Abbey (a portmanteau of Cougar Town and Downton Abbey), from which Cougar Town was adapted within the series' reality.
+Cougarton Abbey is later referenced as one of the title sequence jokes in Cougar Town, which reads "Welcome to Cougarton Abbey".